 ‘Yeah..there is a palpable feeling in the air.
 A tension in the psychic commonality if you will.
 Last wednesday’s protests seem to have given the cowering irish people the insight they needed to see that this government will even stoop to brutally assaulting and abusing people’s kids by proxy if that is what it takes to get what they want from us for themselves and their shady financial masters before they leave office.
 This raw protest and the paint throwing has shown people that we CAN protest in a way that has an effect that politely holding up signs and marching can never have.
 We need to SCARE these complacent bastards. they need to see us outside their homes, outside their meetings, outside the dail. getting MAD AS HELL and NOT WILLING TO TAKE IT ANY MORE.’

 I suspect that those involved are a very small group.
-But they can do a lot of damage, and the victims will be higher education.Explore posts in the same categories: higher education, students
+But they can do a lot of damage, and the victims will be higher education.higher education, students

 Tags: student protestsYou can comment below, or link to this permanent URL from your own site.